nappies/nikolalkc_reaper_scripts/README.md

 # nikolalkc's game audio editing in [Cockos REAPER](https://www.reaper.fm/)

-  Set of custom PC (OSX not yet tested) REAPER Lua scripts developed specifically for game audio design workflow.
-This will help primarily to game audio designers, but also to anyone who wants to improve their workflow inside REAPER.
+  Set of custom REAPER Lua scripts developed specifically for game audio.
+This will also help anyone who wants to improve their workflow inside REAPER.
+NOTE:All scripts are for PC, OSX not yet tested.

 Summary:
 - [wGroups - Best way to organize and export sounds for games](https://github.com/nikolalkc/nikolalkc_reaper_scripts/wiki/wGroups)